-On May 8, 2020, the Company entered into an unsecured convertible promissory note (the "Note") with an existing investor pursuant to a note purchase agreement, in an aggregate principal amount of \$15.0 million, with an annual interest rate of 8.0% and a maturity date of May 8, 2022.
-The Note was convertible into (i) common stock upon an initial public offering at the lesser of the conversion price then in effect and a conversion price equal to 80% of the public offering price (or, if not a "qualified IPO" as defined in the Company's certificate of incorporation, at the election of a majority of the holders), (ii) on the maturity date or at the election of a majority of the holders, Series B preferred stock at an initial conversion price of \$13.90 per share subject to certain adjustments, or (iii) at the election of a majority of the holders, shares of another class of equity securities issued by the Company in a future financing at 80% of the price per share of such class of equity securities issued in such offering.
+On May 8, 2020, the Company entered into an unsecured convertible promissory note (the "Note") with the same private equity firm pursuant to a note purchase agreement, in an aggregate principal amount of \$15.0 million, with an annual interest rate of 8.0% and a maturity date of May 8, 2022.
+The Note was convertible into (i) common stock upon an initial public offering at the lesser of the conversion price then in effect and a conversion price equal to 80% of the public offering price (or, if not a "qualified IPO" as defined in the Company's certificate of incorporation, at the election of a majority of the holders, (ii) on the maturity date or at the election of a majority of the holders, Series B preferred stock at an initial conversion price of \$13.90 per share subject to certain adjustments, or (iii) at the election of a majority of the holders, shares of another class of equity securities issued by the Company in a future financing at 80% of the price per share of such class of equity securities issued in such offering.
 Interest under the Note was not generally payable except that if the Note is not converted pursuant to its terms on or prior to the maturity date and there are not sufficient authorized and unissued shares of Series B preferred stock for issuance upon the conversion of the Note on the maturity date, then the Company is required to pay all outstanding principal and any accrued and unpaid interest under the Note in cash.
-If the holders of the Note have not elected to convert the Note prior to, or in connection with, any sale transaction or a liquidation, dissolution or winding up of the Company, either voluntary or involuntary, then, upon any such sale transaction or liquidation, dissolution or winding up of the Company, the Company would have been required to pay in cash the outstanding principal balance of the Note, together with accrued and unpaid interest thereon, plus a make whole premium of 50% of the aggregate principal amount (less accrued and unpaid interest).
-The Company evaluated the economic features embedded in the Note and identified features that were required to be bifurcated and accounted for separately as a derivative.
-Accordingly, a derivative liability of \$3.6 million was recorded on the issuance date of the Note and \$3.8 million was subsequently reclassified to equity representing the fair value of the derivative liability on the date of extinguishment.
-The change in the fair value of the derivative liability of \$0.2 million is included in interest and other income (expense), net in the accompanying condensed consolidated statements of operations.
+If the holders of the Note have not elected to convert the Note prior to, or in connection with, any sale transaction or a liquidation, dissolution or winding up of the Company, either voluntary or involuntary, then, upon any such sale transaction or liquidation, dissolution or winding up of the Company would have been required to pay in cash the outstanding principal balance of the Note, together with accrued and unpaid interest thereon, plus a make whole premium of 50% of the aggregate principal amount (less accrued and unpaid interest).
+The Company evaluated the economic fe date of the Note and \$3.8 million was subsequently reclassified to equity representing the fair value of the derivative liability on the date of extinguishment.
+The change in the fair value of the derivative liability of \$0.2 million is included in interest and other income (expense), net in the accompanying consolidated statements of operations.
 In June 2020, in connection with completion of the IPO, the Note was converted into 1,250,000 shares of common stock and all obligations under the Note were extinguished.
 Upon the conversion, the Company recorded a \$3.6 million loss on extinguishment of the debt, which represented the difference between the carrying value of the Note and the derivative liability and the fair value of the shares of common stock issued to the Note holder of \$3.4 million combined with amortization of the related debt discount of \$0.2 million.
-The loss on extinguishment of debt was included in the interest and other income (expense), net in the accompanying condensed consolidated statements of operations for nine months ended September 30, 2020.
+The loss on extinguishment of debt was included in the interest and other income (expense), net in the accompanying consolidated statement of operations for the year ended December 31, 2020.
+The same private equity firm participated in the IPO and acquired 3,333,333 shares at a price of \$15.00 per share, which was at par with the price to other investors.